ec-europa/europa-component-library/src/website/src/pages/ec/components/card/docs/usage.md

 ## DON'Ts

 - Overuse cards; Limit the amount of cards to small groups of item.
-- Use cards as an image gallery, use <Link to="/ec/component/media/gallery/">gallery</Link> instead.
+- Use cards as an image gallery, use <Link to="/ec/component/media/gallery/usage">gallery</Link> instead.
-- Use cards to display images or video, use <Link to="/ec/component/media/media-container/">media container</Link> instead.
+- Use cards to display images or video, use <Link to="/ec/component/media/media-container/usage">media container</Link> instead.

   illustration: card with multiple meta, tags

-- display too many links on a cards, the main and ideally only action on card should remain to navigate to the content it represent.
+- Display too many links on a cards, the main and ideally only action on card should remain to navigate to the content it represent.